Skuzzle-UK/ExtendedControls/README.md

 A set of .NETFramework WinForms user controls written in C# to extend WinForms functionality Some of these controls will successfully port into a .NET Core WinForms app with a little work.

+**Please feel free to start adding your own** or even just add ideas for controls that you are looking for and we can have a look at creating for you.

 **Usage** Add ExtendedControls.dll as reference to your WinForms project.
 ***